data-upstream/docs/README.md

 https://alpha.data-upstream.ch/

 2. Create Streams / Devices
-3. From the list, tap the magnifying device
+3. From the list, tab the magnifying device
 4. use your first token from list for your device.
 5. Set Headers appriately:
 {